lidofinance/docs/docs/contracts/lido.md

 | `_recipient` | `address` | Address of recipient |
 | `_amount`    | `uint256` | Amount of tokens     |

-#### Returns:
+#### Returns

-A boolean value indicating whether the operation succeeded
+A boolean value indicating whether the operation succeeded.

 ### transferSharesFrom()